MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 Service workers are event-driven background threads that run from JavaScript files served up alongside the regular scripts that power your web app.
 You associate a service worker with your app by *registering* it to your site's URL origin (or a specified path within it).
 Once registered, the service worker file is then *downloaded*, *installed*, and *activated* on the client machine.
 For more, *MDN web docs* has a comprehensive guide on [Using Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) and a detailed [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) reference.

 For this tutorial, we'll use a ready-made "Offline page" service worker script courtesy of [PWA Builder](https://www.pwabuilder.com/serviceworker).
-Mozilla's [Service Worker Cookbook](https://serviceworke.rs/) also features a number of useful service worker "recipes" you can try out and modify for your needs.
+Mozilla's [Service Worker Cookbook](https://serviceworke.rs/) also features a number of useful service worker caching "recipes" you can try out and modify according to your needs for performance, network bandwidth, offline, etc.

 1. Open https://www.pwabuilder.com/serviceworker and select the (default) **Offline page** service worker and click the **Download service worker** button.